dmarshNAIT/dmarshNAIT.github.io/COMP1017_html.markdown

 	<img src="img/cats.png" alt="image of two cats sitting on a bench">
 	```
 	*Note: the `<alt>` text should sufficiently describe the photo to anyone who cannot view it.*
 + `<em>` is what makes text appear in *italics*.
-We'll use this sparingly because HTML is meant for content and CSS is where we style
+We'll use this sparingly because HTML is meant for content and CSS is where we style.
 + `<span>` is a non-semantic wrapper, and a generic container for any content you want to group together so that you can target it with CSS.
 It's like `<div>` except it doesn't create a new row.
 + `<strong>` is what makes text appear **bold**.
 We'll use this sparingly because HTML is meant for content and CSS is where we style.